 My approach to constructing an annual measure of vehicle consumption follows Cutler and Katz (1991).
-I begin by running a regression of spending per vehicle for those households that reported the purchase of at least one vehicle.
-The regression is reported in Table A1.
-Spending on vehicles goes up with age, other expenditures (over the plausible range of the sample), and after-tax income.
-Spending is also higher for smaller families, and families with male or nonwhite heads of households.
-This regression is used to impute the value of the new car each household would purchase if it purchased a car that year.
-I then assume that cars depreciate in a straight line over an eight-year period and use that value as the consumption value per vehicle on the household.
+I begin by running a regression of spending per vehicle on household characteristics for those households which reported the purchase of at least one vehicle.
+The regression is reported in Table A1 at the end of the paper.
+Spending on vehicles goes up with age, other expenditures (over the plausible range of the sample), and aftertax income.
+Spending is also higher for smaller families, and families with male or non-white heads of households.
+This regression is used to impute the value of a new car that each household would purchase if they purchased a car that year.
+I then assume that cars depreciate straightline over an 8 year period and use that value as the consumption value per vehicle in the household.
 Finally, I multiply this consumption value by the number of vehicles owned by the household.

-&lt;sup>25 From the quarterly CEX data, I can construct an estimate of how many cars were purchased over the course of the year.
+From the quarterly CEX data, I can construct an estimate of how many cars were purchased over the course of the year.